 - Put off expensive purchases: Now is not the time to get a great new TV or laptop.

-- Trade your housing down: If it makes financial sense, you can move, take on a roommate, or even move back home with your family.
+- Downsize your living arrangements: If it makes financial sense, you can move, take on a roommate, or even move back home with your family.

 - Scrutinize your bills: Examine every bill you get for mistakes and get credits.